Have you ever heard the saying, “Sleep tight, don’t let the bed bugs bite!”? If only we had the choice!

 Step 1: Washing and Containment

 Bed bugs love to live in fabric and can lay eggs anywhere.
-That’s why you need to start off by washing everything you can.
+That’s why you need to start by washing everything you can.
 It’s important to use high water temperature and high heat when drying.
-Bed bugs and their eggs die at a temperature of 120 degrees, but otherwise water alone won’t kill them.
+Bed bugs and their eggs die at a temperature of 120 degrees, water alone isn’t guaranteed to kill them.

 You also need to wash all of your clothes, stuffed animals, fabric curtains, etc. Basically if you can wash it, you should.
 Nothing’s worse than thinking you have a bed bug problem under control only for more eggs to hatch some place unexpected and you have to start the process all over again.

 Also remember that if you have pets, bed bugs will feed on them too.
 Bed bugs will feed on any mammals, so if you have pet beds be sure to wash them as well.

 For clothes that are dry clean only, the dry cleaning process does kill bed bugs as long as they use a common chemical called perchloroethylene (“perc”).
 However, you need to check with the dry cleaners and see if they accept clothing with a possible bed bug infestation.
 They may have special requirements for such items to ensure the contamination doesn’t spread.

 Remember that before you move anything from your bed room, it should be sealed in a plastic bag or bin.
 If it isn’t, you could inadvertently transfer bed bugs to other parts of your house.